 In many cities, students can get a discount on public transit services.
-This won’t apply to you if you go to school in the middle of nowhere like I did, but if you’re someone like Roxine who goes to an urban campus, it could be worth looking into.
+This won’t apply to you if you go to school in the middle of nowhere as I did.
+But if you go to an urban campus, it could be worth looking into.

 How to get the discount: Check the website of your local public transit provider.
 You may have to send in a scanned copy of your student ID or otherwise prove that you’re a student.

-If you’re under 25, renting a car can be painfully expensive (trust me, I know).
+If you’re under 25, renting a car can be painfully expensive.
 Zipcar can be a great alternative, and many universities have partnerships with Zipcar that allow you to use the service.

 How to get the discount: Search here to see if your university participates.

-Cinemark, Regal, and AMC all have student discounts available at participating locations.
-Many theaters also run special “College ID Nights” once a month or so that get you a discount.
+Cinemark and AMC both have student discounts available at participating locations.
+Many theaters also run discounted “College ID Nights” once a month or so.
 And, of course, see if your local indie theater offers discounted student tickets.

 How to get the discount: Check the website of your local movie theater (or ask at the box office).

 Penske offers a 10% discount on truck rentals when you show your college ID.
-Budget also offers a couple discounts: get 20% off local moves and 15% off one-way moves (such as moving to or out of college).
+Budget also offers a couple of discounts: get 20% off local moves and 15% off one-way moves (such as moving to or from college).

-How to get the discount: Just show your college ID when you pick up the truck.
+How to get the discount: Visit the company’s website, enter the promo code listed, and show your college ID when you pick up the truck.

 Most major auto insurance providers offer a student discount.
 Note that in many cases these won’t be discounts you can claim if you’re paying for the insurance yourself.
 Rather, they’re discounts that your parents can get for having a student on their policy.